 A top-level summary schedule.
 You can delve into the nitty-gritty later, but it’s useful to outline a basic timeframe for your project, as well as plot out any key milestones along the way.
-(This can be in the abstract for the project charter, e.g. Month 1, Month 2, and can get more specific when it comes to the project plan with scheduling software.)
+(This can be in the abstract for the project charter, e.g. Month 1, Month 2, and can get more specific when it comes to the project plan with project scheduling software.)

 Remember, the goal here isn’t to go deep on any of the above; you can do that in the project plan.
 Instead, your aim is to cover enough ground to align all key stakeholders and get everyone onto the same page about the purpose, scope, and breadth of the project, so they can embark on the project with confidence.

 How do you create a project charter?

-Now for the actual writing of the project charter.
+Now let's learn how to create a project charter.
 Regardless of which elements you decide to include or exclude from the above list, here are some general tips to bear in mind as you write it.